4 Great Reasons to Become a Brewer

 1. Brewers get paid to make beer.

 Is beer brewing a major curiosity or budding passion of yours?
 Many professional brewers start out as home-brew hobbyists who love the process of experimenting and trying new recipes to find just the right taste or flavor.
 For some people, the fact that brewers can make money while making beer is reason enough to get into this field.
-The average salary for a brewmaster is $43,450 per year.1
+The average salary for a brewmaster is $45,245 per year, according to PayScale.

 2. Brewers aren't stuck behind a desk.